-- Once you've finished filling in your information, we recommend printing the booklet out (heads up – the full booklet is 28 pages!).
+- Once you've finished filling in your information, we recommend printing the booklet out (Note: the full booklet is 28 pages).
 Then you can take it with you wherever you go, and use it to talk to whomever you meet.

 - If you need help, just contact us.
 We also have printed copies we can send to you.

-The information found on this page could not have been written without the contribution, guidance and support of Roger Marple (pictured), who lives with Alzheimer's disease.
+The information found on this page could not have been written without the contribution, guidance and support of Roger Marple (pictured), who lived with Alzheimer's disease.